Return to top

 Vegan Egg Roll Wrappers: I like to purchase vegan Nasoya egg roll wraps.
 Twin Dragon egg roll wrappers are also vegan.
 You can find them in the refrigerated section near the tofu.
 Whole Foods also carries vegan egg roll wraps.

-Sesame oil: A little bit goes a long way with sesame oil.
+Sesame Oil And Soy Sauce: A little bit goes a long way with both of these ingredients.
 Sesame oil has a strong, nutty flavor commonly found in Asian recipes.
+Soy sauce brings a nice salty, umami bite.
+If you’re looking to cut back on sodium, you can buy low sodium soy sauce.

-Garlic: You can buy a head of garlic, or you can purchase it already minced.
-Pre-minced garlic can usually be found in the produce aisle around the fresh garlic.
+Garlic And Ginger: You can buy a head of garlic or purchase it already minced.
+Pre-minced garlic can usually be found in the produce aisle, near the fresh garlic.
+Fresh ginger packs a punch of flavor.
+You can buy the root by the pound or as a finely chopped paste.

 Make Filling: Add all the filling ingredients into a large bowl and toss together.